Bishopthorpe: History

-The 1757 Enclosure act saw Common land enclosed thus placing strictures on where local people could graze their animals and affected Bishopthorpe.
+The Bishopthorpe Inclosure Act 1757 (30 Geo.
+2. c.
+32 Pr.) saw common land enclosed, thus placing strictures on where local people could graze their animals.

 In 1763, a school was founded by local yeoman, Charles Crosby and supported by the parish.
 The twenty boys and girls were taught to read and write and "instructed in the principles of the Christian religion."
 In 1846, Archbishop Harcourt built a new village school.
 The former school, built in 1763 and situated in School Lane, was used as a girls' school and a house for the master, but was divided into three houses in the 1890s.

 The main line of the North Eastern Railway was being constructed in 1871 and cut through the west end of the parish running east of Bridge Road.

-In 1894, Bishorpthorpe became part of the Bishopthorpe Rural District, a rural district which was abolished in 1937 by a County Review Order.
+In 1894, Bishopthorpe became part of the Bishopthorpe Rural District, a rural district which was abolished in 1937 by a County Review Order.
 In 1895, Bishopthorpe Parish Council was formed.

+Bishopthorpe Garth was designed by Walter Brierley in 1908.
 The War Memorial was erected in 1921 to parish men who made the supreme sacrifice during the First World War.

 The Almshouses, built in 1846 by the Archbishop of York Edward Venables-Vernon-Harcourt, were demolished in 1963 due to their deterioration and the need to widen the increasingly busy junction at Sim Balk Lane and Main Street.

 Governance, demography and economy

 Governance

 Bishopthorpe lies in the Ward of the same name of Unitary Authority of the City of York.
 It forms part of the UK Parliamentary Constituency of York Outer.
 The Ward also includes the nearby Village of Acaster Malbis.
-As of the 2019 elections it is represented by Councillor John Galvin, an Independent.
+As of the 2023 elections it is represented by Councillor Michael Nicholls, Conservative.